launchscout/ai-part-deux/index.md

 - Code generators can generate code
   - ***The same way every time***
 - And LLMs can run code generators

 ---

+# Make it easier for the LLM to guess better

+---

+# Choose a guessable language
+- Ruby, Elixir are two of our favorites
+- Python, JS

+---

+# Follow the conventions!
+- The LLM will almost always guess conventionally
+- If you deviate, it means you need to tell the LLM *every time*
+  - docs can help here, but only so much
+- Example: REST APIs

+---